Distributed Signal Processing via Chebyshev Polynomial Approximation: Distributed Chebyshev Polynomial Approximation of Graph Multiplier Operators

 \subsection{Distributed Computation of $\tilde{\mathbf{\Phi}}\mathbf{f}$}

+We now discuss the second benefit of the Chebyshev polynomial approximation: it is easily distributable.
 We consider the following scenario.
-There is a network of $N$ nodes, and each node $n$ begins with the following knowledge: \begin{itemize} \item $f(n)$, the $n^{th}$ component of the signal $\mathbf{f}$ \item The identity of its neighbors, and the weights of the graph edges connecting itself to each of its neighbors \item The Chebyshev coefficients, $c_{j,k}$, for $j \in \{1,2,\ldots,\eta\}$ and $k \in \{0,1,2,\ldots,K\}$.
-These can either be computed centrally according to \eqref{Eq:cheb_coeffs} and then transmitted throughout the network, or each node can begin with knowledge of the multipliers, $\{g_j(\cdot)\}_{j=1,2,\ldots,\eta}$, and precompute the Chebyshev coefficients according to \eqref{Eq:cheb_coeffs} \item An upper bound on $\lambda_{\max}$, the largest eigenvalue of the graph Laplacian.
-This bound need not be tight, so we can precompute a bound such as $\lambda_{\max}\leq \max\{d(m)+d(n); m \sim n \}$, where $d(n)$ is the degree of node $n$ \cite{anderson_morley} \end{itemize}
+There is a network of $N$ nodes, and each node $n$ begins with the following knowledge: \begin{itemize} \item $f(n)$, the $n^{\mathrm{th}}$ component of the signal $\mathbf{f}$ \item The identity of its neighbors, and the weights of the graph edges connecting itself to each of its neighbors \item The Chebyshev coefficients, $c_{j,k}$, for $j \in \{1,2,\ldots,\eta\}$ and $k \in \{0,1,2,\ldots,K\}$.
+These can either be computed centrally according to \eqref{Eq:cheb_coeffs} and then transmitted throughout the network, or each node can begin with knowledge of the multipliers, $\{g_j(\cdot)\}_{j=1,2,\ldots,\eta}$, and precompute the Chebyshev coefficients according to \eqref{Eq:cheb_coeffs} \item An upper bound $\overline{\lambda_{\max}}$ on $\lambda_{\max}$, the largest eigenvalue of $\mathbf{P}$.
+This bound need not be tight.
+For example, when $\mathbf{P}$ is the graph Laplacian $\L$, we can precompute a bound such as $\lambda_{\max}\leq \max\{d(m)+d(n); m \sim n \}$, where $d(n)$ is the degree of node $n$ \cite{anderson_morley}\cite[Corollary 3.2]{das} \end{itemize}

 The task is for each network node $n$ to compute

 by iteratively exchanging messages with its local neighbors in the network and performing some computations.